fuomI/ez-items-rest-api-frontend/README.md

 - User can update items.
 (All fields must be filled to avoid empty fields.)
 - Items are constantly rendered so that the user can view them.

-## Problems

-Sadly I couldn't get search to work.
-The initial idea was that the user could search from the help section with appropriate keywords.

 ## Demonstration video

 [REST API FRONTEND SHOWCASE](https://www.youtube.com/watch?v=48ZMRh564wI&ab_channel=JoniJansson)